-- 18. The Lanterman Act defines "developmental disability" as a disability that originates before the age of 18 which will continue indefinitely, constituting a substantial disability. § 4512(a).
-The definition includes intellectual disability, cerebral palsy, epilepsy, autism, conditions closely related to intellectual disability, and disabiling conditions found to be closely related to intellectual disability or to require treatment similar to that required for individuals with an intellectual disability.
-Id.
-These disabilities include Down syndrome and what was historically labeled mental retardation. - 19.
-The primary purpose of the Lanterman Act is to ensure families are able to meet the needs of children with developmental disabilities at home and without institutionalization. §§ 4501, 4502, 4685. - 20.
-By providing necessary "supports and services" through the Act, individuals with developmental disabilities remain connected with their families and communities and are able to approximate the pattern of everyday living of nondisabled persons of the same age, leading more independent and productive lives.
-In enacting the Act, the Legislature found that "the mere existence or the delivery of services and supports is, in itself, insufficient evidence of program effectiveness.
-It is the intent of the Legislature that agencies serving persons with developmental disabilities shall produce evidence that their services have resulted in consumer or family empowerment and in more independent, productive, and normal lives for the persons served." § 4501. - 21.
-In addition to providing greater opportunities for educational and social growth, it is more cost-effective to provide "services and supports" to enable a child to live at home instead of providing an out-of-home placement. § 4685(a).
+20. The primary purpose of the Lanterman Act is to ensure families are able to meet the needs of children with developmental disabilities at home and without institutionalization. §§ 4501, 4502, 4685.

+10 21.
+By providing necessary "supports and services" through the Act, individuals 11 with developmental disabilities remain connected with their families and communities and are 12 able to approximate the pattern of everyday living of nondisabled persons of the same age, 13 leading more independent and productive lives.
+In enacting the Act, the Legislature found that 14 "the mere existence or the delivery of services and supports is, in itself, insufficient evidence 15 of program effectiveness.
+It is the intent of the Legislature that agencies serving persons with developmental disabilities shall produce evidence that their services have resulted in 16 17 consumer or family empowerment and in more independent, productive, and normal lives for 18 the persons served." § 4501.

+19 22.
+In addition to providing greater opportunities for educational and social 20 growth, it is more cost-effective to provide "services and supports" to enable a child to live at 21 home instead of providing an out-of-home placement. § 4685(a).

-C. Coordination of Lanterman Act Services and Supports
+Coordination of Lanterman Act Services and Supports

-22. The Lanterman Act designates DDS as the state agency responsible for executing the laws relating to the care, custody, and treatment of developmentally disabled persons. § 4416.
-DDS is obligated to provide "[a]n array of services and supports . . . to meet the needs and choices of each person with developmental disabilities." § 4501.
-To fulfill that obligation, regional centers were established to serve as "fixed points of contact in the community" for eligible individuals and their families. § 4620(a).
-Under the statutory scheme, DDS must contract with these regional centers.
+23 23.
+The Lanterman Act designates DDS as the state agency responsible for 24 executing the laws relating to the care, custody, and treatment of developmentally disabled 25 persons. § 4416.
+DDS is obligated to provide "[a]n array of services and supports . . . to meet 26 the needs and choices of each person with developmental disabilities." § 4501.
+To fulfill that 27 obligation, regional centers were established to serve as "fixed points of contact in the 28 community" for eligible individuals and their families. § 4620(a).
+Under the statutory scheme,

+DDS must contract with these regional centers.
 Id.